Young girl using teeth brushing model

 Don’t panic if your child’s adult tooth is coming through in a strange position, their baby tooth has not caused this, it has grown in that position.

-Always check what the tooth fairy leaves for any child you have that stays at your house during the tooth fairy years!
+Make the tooth fairy visits a child staying at your house during the tooth fairy years.

 Book an appointment